tehwenyi/stablediffusion-scripts/README.md

 `--num-samples`: Number of samples to generate (default: 1).
 `--output-path`: Output path for saving generated images (default: 'output/[model-name]/').
 `--log-path`: Output path for the log file (default: 'logs/[model-name]_log.txt').
+`--use-fp16`: Load weights from a specified variant filename 'fp16' (default: False).
+`--load-lora-weights`: Specify the path to the LORA weights for loading into the txt2img model (if any) (default: None).
 `--base-only`: Only generate an image through the base (default: False).

 ### Examples